Skip to main content

 This command creates one or more "jobs".
 A job is a set of work done to create a new build of your game on one platform.

 When this command is run, ShipThis uploads the code in the current directory to the ShipThis backend.
-To control which files are uploaded, in the shipthis.json file there are two glob arrays shippedFilesGlobs and ignoredFilesGlobs.
+To control which files are uploaded, use globs in shipthis.json.
+Legacy keys shippedFilesGlobs and ignoredFilesGlobs are still supported for older projects.
+See https://shipth.is/docs/guides/controlling-uploaded-files.

 Examples